SymfonyCasts/vue/sfcasts/ep1/loading.md

 `products.length > 0`.
 It's not *really* needed since this won't even loop if there are no products, but it balances things.

-We now have dynamic products *and* a loading animation while the AJAX call is finishing.
+We now have dynamic products *and* a loading animation while the Ajax call is finishing.
 I'm super happy about that!
 But our categories are *not* dynamic yet.
 Wah, wah.
 Let's fix that next.
 But after we do, we'll explore a *faster* way to load them.